AhmadOthmanAdi/Pdwa/README.md

 ## Roadmap
 To check what is in progress and about to get delivered, head over to the [ADR doc](https://docs.google.com/document/d/1Yhp8g4n9ISx1rKzYzL-qt9fs8BNQRiLf0agn9uY8sFk/edit#heading=h.a4u119gnl3b7).

-See the [open issues](https://github.com/singhkshitij/nameless-ui/issues) for a list of proposed features (and known issues).

 <!-- CONTRIBUTING -->
 ## Contributing